Frequently Asked Questions for Small Animal Surgery

 When are appointments and surgery?

-Orthopedic appointments are on Mondays or Wednesdays.
-Surgeries are typically scheduled the following day, either a Tuesday or Thursday.
+Orthopedic appointments are on Tuesdays and Thursdays.
+Surgeries are typically scheduled the following day, either a Wednesday or a Friday.
 If you would like to schedule the surgery at a later date, that is an option as well.
-Soft Tissue Surgery appointments are on Mondays and Tuesdays with surgeries throughout the week.
+Soft Tissue Surgery appointments are on Mondays and Wednesdays, with surgery typically scheduled the following day.
+Surgeries may be unexpectedly delayed if the hospital receives multiple emergent patients.

 What happens at the initial appointment?